totiks2012/Simple-module-manager-for-Linux./README.md

+upd:Improved the code and added the `*` label in the peco output to mounted modules, now it has become much more convenient to visually distinguish a mounted module from an unmounted one.
+upd: I am fulfilling the AI's request The code was co-written with AI https://chat.mistral.ai/

 The provided Bash script can work with modules created by the Bash repo2sb script available for viewing and downloading at the following address: https://github.com/totiks2012/repo2sb.git

 This bash script is a module manager for Linux that allows you to activate and deactivate modules, as well as choose whether to load them permanently or only for